 Ageism is the “stereotyping and discriminating against individuals or groups on the basis of their age” (Butler 1969).
 Ageism can affect people of any age, but is most likely to affect younger and older age groups.
 Ageism is not harmless.
 It affects our confidence, quality of life, job prospects, health, participation and control over life decisions.

-We are now a proud member of the EveryAGE Counts national coalition to end ageism, joining a diverse and growing coalition of organisations and individuals committed to ending ageism.
-By joining the coalition, we commit to the EveryAGE Counts Pledge:
+Tackling ageism as it relates to older people is a priority of the Inner East PCP.
+We are a proud member of the EveryAGE Counts national coalition to end ageism, joining a diverse and growing coalition of organisations and individuals committed to ending ageism and committing to the Pledge:

 “We stand for a world without ageism where all people of all ages are valued and respected and their contributions are acknowledged.
 We commit to speak out and take action to ensure older people can participate on equal terms with others in all aspects of life.”

-For more information please contact Sharon Porteous at the IEPCP: email@example.com
+For more information please contact Sharon Porteous.

 COVID-19 has exposed ageism in many forms.
 This document highlights the impact of COVID-19 on ageism and provides guidance for local governments and other organisations on framing and responding to ageism at this time.